jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 4. **Swap the character**: Replace the `CharacterEntry` component with the new character's data.
 5. **Update the sprite**: Load the new character's texture and create a new atlas layout.

 This is the payoff of our data-driven design!
 Remember how in Chapter 1, adding a second character would have meant duplicating all the animation and movement code?
 Here, we just swap out the data.
-The animation system doesn't care if it's animating a Male character or a Crimson Count—it just reads the `CharacterEntry` component and does its job.
+The animation system doesn't care if it's animating a Male character or a Crimson Count, it just reads the `CharacterEntry` component and does its job.
 Same with movement: it reads `base_move_speed` and `run_speed_multiplier` from the new character's data.
 No code changes needed.

 **How does `.position()` work?**